run-ai/docs/docs/Researcher/cli-reference/runai-resume.md

 Resume a suspended Job

-Resuming a previously suspended Job will return it back to the queue for scheduling.
+Resuming a previously suspended Job will return it to the queue for scheduling.
 The Job may or may not start immediately, depending on available resources.

+Suspend and resume do not work with _mpi_ Jobs.

 ## Synopsis